Axo-axonic synapse: Cerebellar cortex

 Drawing of the cerebellar cortex, showing axo-axonic synapses (green) formed by Basket cell projections (pink) onto Purkinje cells (blue) at the axon hillock.

 The axo-axonic synapse in the cerebellar cortex originally appeared in one of the drawings of Santiago Ramón y Cajal in his book published in 1909.
 Later using electron microscopy, it was confirmed that the basket cell axon projects on the axon hillock of Purkinje cells in the cerebellar cortex in cats and other mammals, forming axo-axonic synapses.
 The first electrophysiological characterization of an axo-axonic synapse formed on Purkinje cells was done in 1963, where the presynaptic basket cell axons were found to inhibit the terminal output of postsynaptic Purkinje cells through the axo-axonic synapse.
-Network-level study revealed that the granule cells (a.k.a. the parallel fibers) which activated Purkinje cells, also activated the basket cells which subsequently inhibited the effect of Purkinje cells on the downstream network.
+Network-level study revealed that the granule cells which, through their parallel fibers, activate Purkinje cells, also activate the basket cells, which subsequently inhibit the effect of Purkinje cells on the downstream network.